carla-simulator/carla/Docs/tuto_A_map_creation.md

 [rr_docs]: https://tracetransit.atlassian.net/wiki/spaces/VS/pages/740622413/Getting+Started

-The process is quite straighforward, but there are some things to take into account.
+The process is quite straightforward, but there are some things to take into account.

 * Center the map in (0,0).
 * Create the map definition.
 Take a look at the [official tutorials](https://www.youtube.com/channel/UCAIXf4TT8zFbzcFdozuFEDg/playlists).